Niger coup: What is Russia's role? – DW – 08/10/2023

 Niger coup: What is Russia's role?

-At demonstrations in support of Niger's coup, several people waved Russian flags.
+At demonstrations in support of Niger's coup, several people were seen waving Russian flags.
 "Long live Putin," protesters chanted, as well as "Down with France," Niger's former colonial ruler.

-These signs of pro-Russian sentiment, and a Ukraine official's widely-reported accusation that Russia was behind Niger's military takeover, helped fuel speculation that Russia organized the coup.
+These signs of pro-Russian sentiment, and a Ukraine official's widely-reported accusation that Russia was behind Niger's military takeover, have helped fuel speculation that Russia organized the coup on July 26.

-But no credible commentator has come out saying Russia is directly responsible for the toppling of Niger's democratically elected president, Mohamed Bazoum, on July 26.
+But no credible commentator has come out saying Russia is directly responsible for the toppling of Mohamed Bazoum, Niger's democratically elected president.

 "I think what happened, and what continues to happen in Niger, was not instigated by Russia or by Wagner," US top envoy Antony Blinken said in an interview with the BBC on Tuesday.

-Wagner refers to the notorious paramilitary group funded by the Russian state and deeply embedded in several African states, primarily Central Africa Republic, Sudan, Mali and Libya.
+The Wagner Group, the notorious paramilitary group funded by the Russian state, is deeply embedded in several African states, primarily Central Africa Republic, Sudan, Mali and Libya.
 While Wagner boss Yevgeny Prigozhin welcomed Niger's coup, the group also hasn't claimed involvement.

-Washington-based Wagner expert Elena Pokalova told DW, "there really isn't a lot of evidence that Russia was behind the coup."
+"There really isn't a lot of evidence that Russia was behind the coup," Washington-based Wagner expert Elena Pokalova told DW.

 Is the Wagner Group operating in Niger?